 - Avoid using heat on your hair: Heat can damage your hair and lead to breakage.
 If you must use heat, make sure to use a product that protects your hair from heat damage.

 - Be gentle with your hair: Treating your hair gently will help to prevent damage.
 Avoid using harsh chemicals on your hair and be careful when brushing it.
 Handle your hair with care to prevent damage.

 Is it possible to have more than one Curl Type?

 The most common hair texture is wavy.
 The second most common is curly.
 The third most common is straight.
 So yes, it is possible to have more than one curl type!
-In fact, many people have a mix of all three types of hair on their head.
-The key is finding the right products and styles for your individual hair type.
+In fact, many people have a mix of all three types of hair on their heads.

 What is the most common hair texture?

 The most common hair texture is curly.
 This is because curly hair is more likely to retain moisture than other types of hair, making it less prone to breakage.
 Additionally, curly hair is more versatile than straight hair and can be styled in a variety of ways.

 Do you think we left out one of the more types of hair?
 Care to collaborate?